Makerspace Policies & Guidelines

 • The Makerspace reserves the right to halt, delete, or disallow the creation of items.

-• The Makerspace is not responsible for any damage to, or loss or theft of, a Maker’s property.
+• The Makerspace is not responsible for any damage to, or loss or theft of, a user's property.

 • The Makerspace reserves the right to place age limits for participation in classes depending on the content of the class.